iterative/dvc.org/static/docs/commands-reference/repro.md

 ## Options

-- `-f`, `--force` - rerun the pipeline, reproducing its results, even if no changes were found.
-By default this reruns the entire pipeline.
-To rerun a single stage, specify the stage name on the command-line along with the `--single-item` option.
+- `-f`, `--force` - reproduce a pipeline, regenerating its results, even if no changes were found.
+By default this runs all of its stages but it can be limited with the `targets` argument and `-s`, `-p`, or `-c` options.

 - `-s`, `--single-item` - reproduce only a single stage by turning off the recursive search for changed dependencies.
-Multiple stages are rerun if multiple stage names are listed on the command-line.
+Multiple stages are run (non-recursively) if multiple stage files are given as `targets`.

 - `-c`, `--cwd` - directory within your project to reproduce from.
-If no target names are given, it attempts to use `Dvcfile` in the specified directory, if it exists, for stages to rerun.
-Instead of using `--cwd` one can alternately specify a target in a subdirectory as `path/to/target.dvc`.
-This could be useful for subdirectories containing a semi-independent pipeline, that can either be rerun as part of the pipeline in the parent directory, or as an independent unit.
+If no `targets` are given, it attempts to use `Dvcfile` in the specified directory.
+  Instead of using `--cwd`, one can alternately specify a target in a subdirectory as `path/to/target.dvc`.
+This option can be useful for example with subdirectories containing a separate pipeline that can either be reproduced as part of the pipeline in the parent directory, or as an independent unit.

 - `--no-commit` - do not save outputs to cache.
 Useful when running different